Fashion Drawing with Markers

 I don’t usually teach fashion drawing with markers.

-They’re smelly, toxic, dry up when you need them, and are thin and flat.
+They’re smelly, toxic, can dry up when you need them most, and can feel thin and flat.

 And every medium has its value because, each different brush, paint, paper, pen, digital tool, drawing exercise, technique, mood, etc, brings out a different side of YOU and your range of expression.